median-man/jquery-calculator-eval/README.md

 * Fixed order of operations bug (thanks Tim!).
 * Calculator can display more than 2 numbers and one operator.

+## Adding Features
+* use a new branch or the improved-calculator branch for introducing new features.
+* only merge to the master branch once a the branch with the new feature has been tested.

 ## Other Features to Consider
 * clicking any number after clicking '=' clears the calculator display